 The production of grand prix motor racing cars has become a fine skill, where a slight change in design can drastically cut wind resistance.

-The production of grand prix motor racing cars has become a fine skill, where a slight change in design can drastically cut wind resistance.
+Background: The production of grand prix motor racing cars has become a fine skill, where a slight change in design can drastically cut wind resistance.
 Speed is an equally important factor in road motor racing but the cars have become less streamlined than their grand prix counterparts.
 Road motor racing also has a reputation for its sometimes spectacular crashes.
 Perhaps those at the Indianapolis race in the United States are now the most famous.

 SYNOPSIS: This year's Indy 500 is on Sunday, the 29th of May.
 The cars have been out on the ciruit to qualify for the race which carries a winner's prize of 150,000 U.S. dollars (about 88,000 sterling).
 There's also prize money for the person who's leading during each lap during the 500 mile (800 kilometres) race.